What Is macOS Base System [Everything You Need to Know] - Qiling

 The Definition of macOS Base System

-The macOS Base System is a read-only disk image about 2 GB in size that contains all the basic information your Mac needs to function correctly.
-The user cannot see the macOS base system on a regular boot, but when the user boots into Recovery Mode using Command + R on an Intel-based Mac, the base system does.
+The macOS Base System is a 2 GB read-only disk image that contains essential information for a Mac to function properly.
+It's hidden from view during a regular boot, but visible when booting into Recovery Mode using Command + R on an Intel-based Mac.

 macOS base system